braughtg/DCgit/UserStories.md

 1. Add instructions, files and resources as necessary.
 1. Commit and push the changes.

+#### Grading or Marking an Assignment
+1. Check the assignments using DCgitCheck (see below)
+   - This accepts collaboration invitations and reports on student collaborators.
+1. Collect the assignments using DCgitCollect (see below)
+1. Make changes to files in the "Graded" branch of each repository.
+   - Changes can be committed manually or the DCgitReturn script will commit them all at once.
+2. Return the graded assignments using DCgitReturn (see below)

 #### Checking/Accepting Collaboration Invitations
 1. Open terminal
 1. Change to Instructor directory for the course.